AStefankiv/writing/how_to_order_tasks_after_a_long_day_at_work.md

 Wrap up your amazing new blog post with a great closing.
 Remind your readers of the key takeaway you want them to walk away with and consider pointing them to other resources you have on your website.
 Call-to-Action
 Last but not least, place a call-to-action at the bottom of your blog post.
 This should be to a lead-generating piece of content or to a sales-focused landing page for a demo or consultation.
 For example, if your product or service helps your readers do what it is they searched “how to” do, or if you have a template in your content resource library that does what they searched “how to” do, that would be a perfect CTA for this post.

-- Write a to-do-list (start with the easiest tasks to give you the feeling of accomplishment)
-- Fix your body posture
-- Walk / Jog for the creative output / Gym (melatonin)
-- Take a power nap (don't force yourself) dark, quiet, cool
-- Reward yourself (snack / soda / no devices)
-- Review study materials when low mental focus
-- Screen Time tracker/self-control apps.

 Checklist Before Publishing